IBM/dbb/Templates/GitlabCIPipeline/README.md

 ## Prerequisites

-To leverages this template, access to a Gitlab CI/CD environment is required, and an Gitlab runner must be configured to connect to your mainframe environment.
+To leverage this template, access to a Gitlab CI/CD environment is required, and an Gitlab runner must be configured to connect to your mainframe environment.
 Please review the setup instructions of this [document](https://www.ibm.com/support/pages/system/files/inline-files/Integrating%20IBM%20zOS%20platform%20in%20CICD%20pipelines%20with%20GitLab%20-%20v1.7_1.pdf).

 The template leverages the [Zowe CLI](https://docs.zowe.org/stable/user-guide/cli-installcli/) to issue command invoking the [Common Backend scripts](../Common-Backend-Scripts/) on USS.
 * Zowe `base` and `rse` profiles needs to be configured in the `zowe.config.json` file under `.zowe` directory